ungoogled-software/ungoogled-chromium/README.md

 # ungoogled-chromium

-*Bringing back the "Don't" in "Don't be evil"*
+*A lightweight approach to removing Google web service dependency*

-**ungoogled-chromium is Google Chromium**, sans integration with Google.
+**ungoogled-chromium is Google Chromium**, sans dependency on Google web services.
 It also features some tweaks to enhance privacy, control, and transparency *(almost all of which require manual activation or enabling)*.

 **ungoogled-chromium retains the default Chromium experience as closely as possible**.
 Unlike other Chromium forks that have their own visions of a web browser, ungoogled-chromium is essentially a drop-in replacement for Chromium.